-In southern India, you can expect high temperatures in April.
-However, temperatures hover around the mid-twenties all year round, even in winter.
-Meanwhile, in the north, sunny days are at their most frequent in May.
+In southern India, you can expect high temperatures in April, however, they hover around the mid-twenties all year round, even in winter.
+Meanwhile, in the north, sunny days are most common in May.

 For travellers who like to keep things cooler, temperatures are lower in December and January in northern parts of India.
 So, if you want to explore famous UNESCO World Heritage sites like the Taj Mahal, the winter months are your best bet.
 The same goes for the iconic Golden Triangle route – it’s tricky to explore in the hot summer temperatures.

 Find out more about the best things to do in India

 India’s wet season runs from June to September.
 Starting in the south of the country, the monsoon spreads north, across central India, until the entire country is covered.
 July and August are India’s rainiest months overall.
 And, if you’re after a beach holiday in Kerala or Goa, don’t travel in August and September, as it’s still pretty rainy until the very end of the monsoon season.

 The monsoon season’s heavy rains are well and truly over by the end of October, and the weather stays dry until the rains kick off again at the beginning of June.
 If you want to visit Kerala for its impressive national parks, visit between October and December when it’s all super-green from the recent rains.
 If you’re after a beach holiday in Kerala, hold off until around February and April when it gets sunnier.
 Meanwhile, chilled-out, sunny holidays in Goa are best taken between November and February.

 Feeling inspired?
 Check out our luxury holidays to India